-At Foster Success, we realize that supporting the 24,000 teens and young adults who have experienced foster care in Indiana is about more than delivering services and programs.
+At Foster Success, we realize that supporting the 24,000 teens and young adults who have experienced foster care in Indiana is about more than delivering programs and services.
 It also is about changing the systems that surround them so they can thrive.

 We do that by advancing work in three areas:

-Foster Success has a proven track record of conducting research and then using the data to motivate stakeholders to change policies that impact those in foster care.
+Foster Success has a proven track record of conducting research and using the data to motivate lawmakers to change policies that impact those in foster care.

 One notable victory was the extension of foster care services to the age of 23.
-With this progress, teens and young adults in foster care have increased access to the medical, educational, and financial resources they need to successfully transition to adulthood.
+With this progress, teens and young adults in foster care have increased access to the educational, financial, and medical resources they need to successfully transition to adulthood.